 - Easter Seals Intergenerational Program (Silver Spring, MD)

-- Elder Service Partner Program, Messiah College Department of Human Development and Family Services (Mechanicsburg, PA)
+- Elder Service Partner Program, Messiah University Department of Human Development and Family Science (Mechanicsburg, PA)

-- Family Care Center, Virginia Commonwealth University Health System (Richmond, VA)
+- Family Care Center at Northside, Virginia Commonwealth University Health System (Richmond, VA)

 - The Great Friendship Link, Sunshine Care Assisted Living Homes (San Diego, CA)